matomo-org/developer-documentation/docs/getting-started-part-1.md

 ### What's possible with Piwik plugins?

-Here are some of the things you can accomplish by creating a plugin plugin:
+Here are some of the things you can accomplish by creating a plugin:

 - track new visitor data and create new reports that aggregate the new data
 - track third party data and display it in new reports